ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   * If the signed PCR values do not match the set of log entries which have extended a particular PCR, the device should not be trusted.

-  * If the log entries that the verifier considers important do not match known good values, the device should not be trusted.
+  * If the log entries that the Verifier considers important do not match known good values, the device should not be trusted.
 We note that the process of collecting and analyzing the log can be omitted if the value in the relevant PCR is already a known-good value.

   * If the set of log entries are not seen as acceptable by the Appraisal Policy for Evidence, the device should not be trusted.